skjall/medication-tracker/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Medication Tracker, please help us keep the project secure by following these guidelines:
+If you discover a security vulnerability in Medication Tracker, please help us keep the project secure by reporting it responsibly.

 ### How to Report
-- **Email**: Create an issue on GitHub with the "security" label, or contact the maintainer directly if the vulnerability is critical
-- **Do not** post security vulnerabilities in public issues or discussions
+**Use GitHub Security Advisories**: [Report a vulnerability](https://github.com/Skjall/medication-tracker/security/advisories/new)

+GitHub Security Advisories provide a secure, private channel for reporting vulnerabilities and allow for coordinated disclosure.
+This is the preferred method for all security reports.

+### Alternative Contact
+If you cannot use GitHub Security Advisories, you may contact the maintainer directly for critical vulnerabilities, but please avoid posting security issues in public GitHub issues or discussions.

 ### What to Include
 Please provide as much information as possible: